Hintz scores 2, Dallas beats St. Louis 3-2 in overtime

+ST. LOUIS (AP)Style points don’t matter to the Dallas Stars’ Roope Hintz.
+Results do.

-ST. LOUIS (AP)Roope Hintz scored the game-winner at 2:19 of overtime and finished with two goals, leading the Dallas Stars to a 3-2 victory over the St. Louis Blues on Saturday night.
+Hintz scored the game-winner at 2:19 of overtime and finished with two goals, leading the Stars to a 3-2 victory over the St. Louis Blues on Saturday night.

-Hintz flipped in a wrist shot from the right faceoff circle for the winner and his 17th goal of the season.
+Hintz flipped in a wrist shot from the top of the right faceoff circle for the winner and his 17th goal of the season.
+Miro Heiskanen dropped the puck to Hintz and his shot beat St. Louis goalie Jordan Binnington through the legs.

+”I couldn’t even see where it went, but it went in so it’s good,” Hintz said. ””I just tried to get in on the net.
+I was really tired.”

 Jamie Benn also scored for Dallas, which improved to 10-5 in overtime.